 Samuel joined chambers in October 2020 after successful completion of his pupillage during which time he gained significant experience in industrial disease, catastrophic injury, and clinical negligence.
-Samuel is regularly instructed in trials and interim applications, alongside his paperwork practice.
+Samuel is regularly instructed in trials and interim applications, alongside his busy paperwork practice.

 During his studies, Samuel was a caseworker at anti-trafficking charity Kalayaan focusing on modern slavery and enforcing the rights of overseas domestic workers.
 He also regularly appeared in the social security tribunal as a representative for the Free Representation Unit.
 He further worked as a legal researcher for a former Lord Justice of Appeal, and he was also the editor of the Private Law section of a major online law journal.